hugoFavhyan/Positiva/wp-content/plugins/wp-security-audit-log/readme.txt

 - See who is logged in and their current activities in real-time
 - Log off any user at the click of a button
 - Generate fully-configurable HTML and CSV reports
-- Get email and SMS notifications with important changes (fully configurable)
+- Get email, SMS and Slack notifications with important changes (fully configurable)
 - Search filters to fine tune the search results and find what you need in seconds
 - Store activity log in an external database to improve security and scalability
 - Mirror the activity log to logs management systems such as AWS CloudWatch, Loggly, and Papertrail in real-time